Sharing Notion Pages: A Step-by-Step Guide to Sharing Templates with Others

 Start by creating the page you want to offer as a template.
 It could be a meeting agenda, a project roadmap, a journal, or any layout that others might find beneficial.

-• Consider using the Template Button feature, which lets you insert pre-made content blocks that users can duplicate across their workspace.
+- Consider using the Template Button feature, which lets you insert pre-made content blocks that users can quickly duplicate across their workspace.

 Step 2: Duplicate the Template Page

 Before sharing your template publicly, create a duplicate for others to use.
-This ensures that the original stays unaltered.
+This ensures that your original page remains unaltered.

-• Click the ••• (three-dot) menu located in the top-right corner of your page.
+- Click the ••• (three-dot) menu in the top-right corner of your page.

-This action produces a copy of your template, so users can edit their version without affecting your original design.
+This action creates a copy of your template so that users can edit their version without affecting your original design.

 Step 3: Share the Template Page

-• In the share settings pop-up, choose the level of access you want to grant—options include editing, commenting, or view-only.
+- In the share settings pop-up, adjust the permissions to include editing, commenting, or view-only as needed.

 This public sharing feature makes it seamless to distribute your template while maintaining control over permissions.